 All artificial light is not created equal.
 Warmer light, such as red light, suppresses the release of melatonin the least.
 At night, the warmer the light (yellow and red tones), the better.
 Use the dimming settings on your device to your advantage.
 Most devices have a night shift or dimming option.
 This modifies the color of your screen display to warmer tones at sundown (the time can be customized).
 For desktop computers without dimming settings, the f.lux app can help regulate screen color.

 Eliminate Screen Time Before Bedtime

 Eliminating screen time two to three hours prior to bed will allow the release of melatonin and keep your circadian rhythm on a natural, healthy track.
 This is easier said than done.
-We love cozying up in bed and binge-watching Grace & Frankie as much as the next person, but our love for sleep and its benefits supersedes this pleasure.
+We love cozying up in bed and binge-watching Grace & Frankie on our soft bedsheets as much as the next person, but our love for sleep and its benefits supersedes this pleasure.
 There are many ways to power down which do not involve screens.

 Blue Light Blocking Glasses

 There are times when devices cannot be dimmed or screen time cannot be avoided at night.
 This is when blue light blocking glasses can be worn.
 These glasses are designed to protect your eyes, and consequently your circadian rhythm, from the blue/green wavelengths of screens.
-In January, the Strategist of New York Magazine shared the best reviewed blue light blocking glasses.
+In January, the Strategist of New York Magazine shared the best-reviewed blue light blocking glasses.

 No matter how you choose to limit the artificial blue light you see, it will be beneficial to your sleep.
 Combine these methods with our soft sheets, and you'll be sleeping soundly the whole night through.